K40Nano/K40Nano/README.md

 MockUsb
 ---
 Fake USB class for testing purposes.

-NanoStream
----
-Encloses the NanoConnection class in a python file-like object, at least that's the idea.
-In theory this might be eventually get used by the NanoController class which would then simply write the data to the stream allowing the stream source to be switched and turning the controller into an egv exporter.
+If `pyusb` is not properly setup the NanoUsb should fail and replace with the MockUsb largely for testing purposes.

 Units